Easton R. White

 Davis, CA 95616

 Associate in Science

-Theoretical ecology and evolution, marine ecology, population biology, fisheries, animal movement patterns, adaptive dynamics
+Mathematical ecology and evolution, marine ecology, population biology, fisheries, adaptive dynamics, decision theory, science education

 White, Easton R. Mark C. Myers, Joanna Mills Flemming, and Julia K. Baum.
 2015.
 Conservation Biology.
 Shifting elasmobranch community assemblage at Cocos Island – an isolated marine protected area.
 Here is a corresponding press release.

 White, Easton R. John D. Nagy, and Samuel H. Gruber.
 2014.
 Modeling the population dynamics of lemon sharks.
 Biology Direct 9(1): 1-23